skandlab/FRAGLE/README.md

 ## Fragle Input and Output Overview
 - **Input**:
-  - A directory with plasma sequencing data for a set of samples:
+  - Path of a directory with plasma sequencing BAM files / a single BAM file:
     - All BAM files inside this input directory must be of one type (WGS or targeted sequencing).
     - All BAM files must be mapped to a specific reference genome (hg19 / GRCh37 / hg38).
     - The index file (.bai) must be provided with each BAM file.
-  - In case the input directory contains targeted sequencing BAM files, you will also need to provide the BED file containing on-target sequenced regions.
+  - In case the input consists of one or more targeted sequencing BAM files, you will also need to provide the BED file containing on-target sequenced regions.
 - **Output**:
-  - Fragle predicted ctDNA fractions for all BAM files in the input directory.
+  - Fragle predicted ctDNA fractions for all input BAM files.
   - Processed feature file (.pkl) used by the Fragle models.
   - Off-target BAM files (if targeted sequencing BAM files are provided).
 - **Example**: